Close Menu

 She enrolled her two children at St. Francis of Assisi Catholic School, but her son reportedly started facing bullying right away.

 “Everyone knows in there.
-Everyone,” she expressed.
+Everyone,” she said.

 “Not only that, she then questioned whether or not the bullying actually happened,” Thompson alleged.
 “No one’s doing anything.”